-The offering price per share in this offering may exceed the net tangible book value per share of our common stock outstanding prior to this offering.
-Assuming that an aggregate of 6,261,846 shares of our common stock are sold at a public offering price of \$1.30 per share for aggregate gross proceeds of approximately \$8.1 million, and after deducting estimated placement agent fees and other estimated offering expenses payable by us, you will experience immediate dilution of \$1.21 per share, representing the difference between our as adjusted net tangible book value per share as of June 30, 2014 after giving effect to this offering and the public offering price.
-See the section entitled "Dilution" on page S-34 below for a more detailed illustration of the dilution you may incur if you participate in this offering.
+The offering price per share in this offering exceeds the net tangible book value per share of our common stock outstanding prior to this offering.
+After giving effect to the sale by us of 34,478,675 shares in this offering, based on a public offering price of \$0.40 per share and after deducting the placement agent fees and estimated offering expenses payable by us, you will experience immediate dilution of \$0.32 per share, representing the difference between our as adjusted net tangible book value per share as of September 30, 2014 after giving effect to this offering and the public offering price.
+See the section entitled "Dilution" on page S- 40 below for a more detailed illustration of the dilution you will incur if you participate in this offering.